Plantar Fasciitis St Peters

 - Sharp pain in your feet, typically felt with the first steps in the morning.

-- Ongoing heel pain throughout your daily routine.
+- Persistent heel pain during daily activities.

-- Increased discomfort after engaging in physical activity.
+- Pain that worsens after physical activity.

 - Discomfort that increases when you flex your foot, but lessens when you point your toes down.